aymerick/charette/README.md

 ### Scrape

-If you to scrap roms images, use the `-scrap` flag:
+If you want to scrap roms images, use the `-scrap` flag:

     $ go run main.go -dir="/PATH/TO/snes/" -sane -unzip -scrap